 The Russell and District Horticultural Society is an enthusiastic group of gardeners that live in and around the township of Russell Ontario.

 The Russell and District Horticultural Society is a group dedicated to developing interest and education in horticulture in gardeners of all ages.
-We have a very active juniors group who show what they have grown over the summer at the Russell Fair each year in September.
+Besides an active adult group, we also have a juniors group.

 We are always looking for ways to give back to our community.
 MacDougall Park, a little gem in the heart of Russell village has been looked after by the Society for decades.
 Working with the local Lion's Club and many, many volunteers, the Society led the charge to build a dry stone bridge in the park.
 This stunning addition is now a favourite spot for residents and visitors alike.
-The Society also installed a Children's Reading Garden at the Russell Branch of the library, a Serenity Garden at Russell Meadows Retirement Community and holds two Flower Shows each year.
-The Society also organizes two annual events - the Living Locally Fair and March it on Out to promote local businesses and organizations and encourage reuse of unwanted items.
+The Society also installed a Children's Reading Garden at the Russell Branch of the library, a Serenity Garden at Russell Meadows Retirement Community and holds flower shows each year.
+The Society also organizes an annual event called March it on Out that encourages the reuse of unwanted items.

 We are very proud of our community and love to help make it even more beautiful!

 4629 Gregoire Road

 We meet at 7pm every third Monday of the month, except for July and August when we take a break to spend more time in our gardens!

 Our annual memberships is only $10 a year per person which is the best bargain in town!